Information To Guests of Carpenter Lake Cabins 2018:

 Children: The beach and the water are enjoyable play areas for children but these places also can be dangerous.
 Please ensure that children are accompanied by an adult on the dock or the beach or in the water.
 Ask for children's life jackets if needed.

-Pets: Pets are welcomed although a small daily fee is charged for each pet.
+Pets: Pets are welcomed although a daily fee is charged for each pet.
 Pets must be kept on a leash and are not permitted on the dock or beach or in the water.
 Please clean up after your pet.

 Miscellaneous: You are welcomed to entertain guests at your cabin.
 People staying overnight must be registered at the lodge; an extra fee applies to your overnight guests.